-Influencer marketing seems to be the buzz word, growing in popularity in many different industries.
+Influencer marketing on social media seems to be the buzz word, growing in popularity in many different industries.
 We’ve had multiple clients reach out and ask about launching an influencer marketing plan; and while it doesn’t make sense for everyone, it can be a very targeted approach to reaching a specific audience and growing your brand presence.

-That’s why we’ve put together this guide to influencer marketing, to first determine if it’s the right fit for your brand, and then some tips on how to get started.
+That’s why we’ve put together this guide to influencer marketing on social media, to first determine if it’s the right fit for your brand, and then some tips on how to get started.

 Influencer marketing primarily exists within the social media world.
 It is a way for brands to connect to people who have a significant presence on social media to promote their message or products.
 If done correctly, influencer marketing can be a powerful tool for both the brand and the influencer, allowing each entity to grow their audience, loyalty and thought leadership.

 While the early days of influencer marketing primarily targeted celebrities on social media, the landscape is changing drastically today.
 Influencers in the digital marketing space refer to individuals who have a certain number of followers across their social media platforms, as well as a high-level of engagement.
 This means your strategy could include macro-influencers, micro-influencers, brand ambassadors and advocates, and even employees.

 Today’s millennial consumer base will total more than 1.4 trillion dollars in spending power by the year 2020.
 Research from Nielsen shows that 92 percent of consumers trust individuals over brands, and turn to real people for product reviews and recommendations.

 Influencers add that human element to your marketing campaigns and allow consumers to have more meaningful connections with your brand.
 If designed strategically, influencers can play a huge role in showing consumers what you stand for as a brand, telling your brand story in an authentic way, and ultimately converting into sales.